mages/PSRWP/PSRWP.md

 ## Parameter Error - Bootstrapping<a name="Parameter Error - Bootstrapping"></a>

 As we have seen in section [Sources of Uncertainty](#Sources of Uncertainty), the parameter error is the error due to the fact that the parameters of the fitted model are estimated and are thus uncertain.
 Ideally, in order to estimate this uncertainty, we need other samples from the same population, which are often (always, in the reserving case) not available.
-In order to overcome this issue, a common approach used in statistics is the bootstrapping technique (Efron [[Ef79](#Ef79)]), which creates pseudo samples (or data sets) from the original data using resampling.
+In order to overcome this issue, a common approach used in statistics is the bootstrapping technique (Efron [[Ef79](#Ef79)]), which creates pseudo samples (or data sets) from the original data using re-sampling.
 The re-fitted model for each of these data sets effectively results in many different parameter estimates, thereby allowing the estimation of parameter uncertainty.

 We describe two bootstrapping techniques here::

-- **Semi-parametric bootstrap:** also known as resampling, where i.i.d. variables are resampled to obtain an approximation of the underlying distribution.
+- **Semi-parametric bootstrap:** also known as re-sampling, where i.i.d. variables are re-sampled to obtain an approximation of the underlying distribution.
 This is the most commonly used form of bootstrap in stochastic reserving.
 - **Parametric bootstrap:** when the distribution is known, i.e. a parametric model is fitted to the data and samples of the parameters are directly drawn from this model.

-A resampling approach suitable for use with aggregate data triangles was described by Efron [[Ef79](#Ef79)] in his discussion of bootstrapping for a regression model.
-When using resampling, it is important to ensure that the variables that are re-sampled are independent and identically distributed (i.i.d.).
+A re-sampling approach suitable for use with aggregate data triangles was described by Efron [[Ef79](#Ef79)] in his discussion of bootstrapping for a regression model.
+When using re-sampling, it is important to ensure that the variables that are re-sampled are independent and identically distributed (i.i.d.).
 Data points in a claim triangle will almost certainly not be i.i.d., so these amounts must first be transformed to meet this requirement.
 The common practice for stochastic reserving is to calculate residuals for the model which, after standardisation, should be i.i.d.
 These residuals are then sampled (usually with replacement), with one standardised residual attaching to each past cell.
 The residuals are then unstandardised (ie multiplied by the estimated variance of the residuals in that cell, which would normally be estimated by development period) and added back to the fitted values in each cell to produce pseudo triangle data from which parameters may be estimated by refitting the model.

 Parametric bootstrapping is useful in cases where a full statistical model has been fitted such as a GLM.
 One possible method for parametric bootstrapping is to recognise that under certain conditions usually satisfied by a GLM, the resulting parameter estimates are asymptotically multivariate normal.
 Therefore, pseudo parameter values may be directly sampled from this distribution, producing a new set of parameters for each bootstrap iteration, from which fitted and projected values may be calculated.
 This procedure is computationally much less demanding than the semi-parametric bootstrap and worth considering if a formal GLM structure has been used for the stochastic reserving exercise.
 This approach is discussed by Taylor and McGuire [[TM15](#TM15)] and readers are referred there for further details.

 A typical **bootstrap cycle** operates in the following manner:

 - Generate a pseudo dataset using a parametric/semi-parametric bootstrap
-  - For the semi-parametric bootstrap, the residuals are resampled and then combined with the fitted values to form a pseudo data set.
+  - For the semi-parametric bootstrap, the residuals are re-sampled and then combined with the fitted values to form a pseudo data set.
 The model is then fitted to produce a set of pseudo parameters.
   - For the parametric bootstrap, a sample of model parameters is drawn from a multivariate normal distribution, producing a set of pseudo parameters.
 - Forecast the reserve using the pseudo parameters.
 - Start a new cycle.